john-hartley/GoCardless.Api/README.md

 If you attempt to create a resource that already exists, either from retrying a request with an idempotency key (see below), or trying to create a bank account that already exists, the API will return a `409 Conflict` response. `throwOnConflict` determines what the client will do when this happens:

 - When set to `false`, the client will perform a GET request to fetch the conflicting resource
-- When set to `true`, the client will fail fast and throw a `ConflictingResourceException`, and the exception's `ResourceId` property will hold the id of the conflicting resource
+- When set to `true`, the client will fail fast by throwing a `ConflictingResourceException`, and the exception's `ResourceId` property will hold the id of the conflicting resource

 ### Making Requests